U.S. department stores tap brakes on stocking for holiday season

 CHICAGO (Reuters) - This holiday season, retailers are making a list, checking it twice, and then ordering less for U.S. shoppers.
 With foot traffic at their stores in decline, department stores that would have stocked up for the biggest shopping season of the year months ago are still in the process of placing new orders, according to nearly a dozen sources including company officials, vendors who work with the retailers and consultants who advise such chains.

 The strategy is aimed to keep their inventory costs down and avoid the experience of previous holiday seasons, when large piles of unsold stock led to deep markdowns that eroded profits.
-But these retailers risk losing sales if supplies run out at a time when many are struggling to keep up with Amazon.com Inc (AMZN.O) and a steady shift towards online shopping.
+But these retailers risk losing sales if supplies run out at a time when many are struggling to keep up with Amazon.com Inc and a steady shift towards online shopping.

-Macy’s Inc (M.N), J.C Penney Co Inc (JCP.N) Kohl’s Corp (KSS.N) Nordstrom Inc (JWN.N), Dillard’s Inc (DDS.N) and Hudson Bay Co’s (HBC.TO) Lord & Taylor are among the retailers buying in smaller batches with shorter lead times this year and relying on a more dynamic demand forecasting process than in the past, according to sources familiar with these companies’ practices.
+Macy’s Inc, J.C Penney Co Inc Kohl’s Corp Nordstrom Inc, Dillard’s Inc and Hudson Bay Co’s Lord & Taylor are among the retailers buying in smaller batches with shorter lead times this year and relying on a more dynamic demand forecasting process than in the past, according to sources familiar with these companies’ practices.

 Macy‘s, Kohl‘s, Nordstrom, J.C.
 Penney declined to comment.
 Lord & Taylor said it is working on preparing a carefully selected merchandise assortment for the holiday season but did not share anything specific.
 Dillard’s did not respond to a request for comment.